-'Eid prayer hall in the prayer place: It is from the Sunnah that there is no dispute that the 'Eid prayer hallis to be performed in the prayer place, and our master Mohamed, may God bless him and grant him peace, never prayed it in the mosque except once for an excuse like rain, although a prayer in the mosque of the Prophet, may God bless him and grant him peace, is worth a thousand prayers. ; He used to order the women to go out to the prayer-place - all the women."
-According to the hadith of Umm Attia, may God be pleased with her, she said on the authority of the Prophet, may God's prayers and peace be upon him, he heard him say: "The maidens1, the pubescent women2, and menstruating women go out, and they witness the goodness and the supplication of the last rows far away, to witness the goodness and the call of Muslims; they grow up with the people as the Prophet Mohamed, may God bless him and grant him peace, said.
+'Eid prayer hall in the prayer place: It is from the Sunnah that there is no dispute that the 'Eid prayer hallis to be performed in the prayer place, and our master Mohamed, may God bless him and grant him peace, never prayed it in the mosque except once for an excuse like rain, although a prayer in the mosque of the Prophet, may God bless him and grant him peace, is worth a thousand prayers.; He used to order the women to go out to the prayer-place - all the women."
+According to the hadith of Umm Attia, may God be pleased with her, she said on the authority of the Prophet, may God's prayers and peace be upon him, he heard him say: "The maidens1, the pubescent women2, and menstruating women go out, and they witness the goodness and the supplication of the believers.
+You did not pray, you secluded from the Muslim prayer hall [11], they stood at the last rows far away, to witness the goodness and the call of Muslims; they grow up with the people as the Prophet Mohamed, may God bless him and grant him peace, said.